Perjury

 What is perjury?

-Anyone who deliberately gives false (untrue) evidence for a judicial proceeding is guilty of a crime called perjury.
+Anyone who deliberately gives false (untrue) evidence in any judicial proceeding is guilty of a crime called perjury.

 What does 'judicial proceeding' cover?